-Over the last weeks, businesses around the world (some more than others) have been forced to adjust and adapt to the new reality of a world facing a COVID-19 pandemic.
+Over the last weeks, businesses around the world (some more than others) have been forced to adjust and adapt to the new reality of a world facing a pandemic.

 Previously onsite teams have now shifted to remote work, and we’ve seen how video conferencing and online real-time collaboration tools have grown to be the new normal.

 While there were inevitable hiccups along the way, we’ve come to realize that working together without being in the same location is possible… and actually works.